adnzaki/personal-finance/README.md

 ## Dev Installation

 ### Database Config
-Before running API installation, make sure you have created a database named "sisa-uang" and it has been set in <strong>.env</strong> file.
+Before running API installation, make sure you have created a database named `sisa-uang` and it has been set in <strong>.env</strong> file.
 Skipping this step will make database migration fail to run.

 ### API
 - Go to `/api` folder